germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

-Participants operating in peer-to-peer or partitioned network topologies may find it impractical to access a centralized Delivery Service (DS), or reach consensus on message sequencing to arrive at a consistent commit for each MLS epoch.
+Participants operating in peer-to-peer or partitioned network topologies may find it impractical to access a centralized Delivery Service (DS), or reach consensus on message sequencing to arrive at a consistent Commit for each MLS epoch.

 DMLS is an composition or 'super'-protocol for facilitating group messaging in such use cases that uses MLS as a 'sub' protocol.
 It instantiates an MLS session per participant, such that each participant acts as the 'owner' of its own group.
-These sub-groups also act as 'send' groups, in which the owner sends all of their application messages and determines the ordering of proposals and commits.
+These sub-groups also act as 'send' groups, in which the owner sends all of their application messages and determines the ordering of Proposals and Commits.
 This allows each participant to locally and independently control the sequence of update processing and encrypt messages using MLS accordingingly.
 DMLS then comprises the communication superset of such send groups.
 This draft further